Exane Derivatives Purchases 13,820 Shares of Chevron Co. (NYSE:CVX)

 Exane Derivatives raised its position in shares of Chevron Co.
-(NYSE:CVX) by 278.1% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 18,790 shares of the oil and gas company’s stock after acquiring an additional 13,820 shares during the period.
+(NYSE:CVX) by 278.1% in the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The firm owned 18,790 shares of the oil and gas company’s stock after purchasing an additional 13,820 shares during the quarter.
 Exane Derivatives’ holdings in Chevron were worth $1,353,000 as of its most recent SEC filing.

-Other hedge funds have also recently added to or reduced their stakes in the company.
-State Street Corp lifted its stake in shares of Chevron by 2.6% in the first quarter.
-State Street Corp now owns 117,055,351 shares of the oil and gas company’s stock valued at $8,481,831,000 after buying an additional 2,914,316 shares during the period.
-Canada Pension Plan Investment Board lifted its stake in shares of Chevron by 8.9% in the first quarter.
-Canada Pension Plan Investment Board now owns 87,303 shares of the oil and gas company’s stock valued at $6,326,000 after buying an additional 7,113 shares during the period.
-Grantham Mayo Van Otterloo & Co.
-LLC lifted its stake in shares of Chevron by 176.1% in the first quarter.
-Grantham Mayo Van Otterloo & Co.
-LLC now owns 80,675 shares of the oil and gas company’s stock valued at $5,846,000 after buying an additional 186,675 shares during the period.
-MML Investors Services LLC lifted its stake in shares of Chevron by 9.7% in the first quarter.
-MML Investors Services LLC now owns 185,194 shares of the oil and gas company’s stock valued at $13,419,000 after buying an additional 16,391 shares during the period.
-Finally, Altavista Wealth Management Inc. lifted its stake in shares of Chevron by 7.6% in the first quarter.
-Altavista Wealth Management Inc. now owns 13,204 shares of the oil and gas company’s stock valued at $957,000 after buying an additional 930 shares during the period.
-Institutional investors own 64.01% of the company’s stock.
+Several other institutional investors have also recently added to or reduced their stakes in CVX.
+Patten & Patten Inc. TN increased its position in shares of Chevron by 2.5% during the 3rd quarter.
+Patten & Patten Inc. TN now owns 54,111 shares of the oil and gas company’s stock valued at $3,896,000 after purchasing an additional 1,341 shares during the last quarter.
+Amarillo National Bank increased its position in shares of Chevron by 3.8% during the 3rd quarter.
+Amarillo National Bank now owns 8,295 shares of the oil and gas company’s stock valued at $597,000 after purchasing an additional 300 shares during the last quarter.
+Rockland Trust Co. increased its position in shares of Chevron by 10.7% during the 3rd quarter.
+Rockland Trust Co. now owns 189,154 shares of the oil and gas company’s stock valued at $13,619,000 after purchasing an additional 18,220 shares during the last quarter.
+MADDEN SECURITIES Corp increased its position in shares of Chevron by 39.0% during the 3rd quarter.
+MADDEN SECURITIES Corp now owns 48,209 shares of the oil and gas company’s stock valued at $3,471,000 after purchasing an additional 13,530 shares during the last quarter.
+Finally, Old Port Advisors increased its position in shares of Chevron by 5.8% during the 3rd quarter.
+Old Port Advisors now owns 6,524 shares of the oil and gas company’s stock valued at $470,000 after purchasing an additional 358 shares during the last quarter.
+Institutional investors and hedge funds own 64.01% of the company’s stock.

+Several equities analysts have commented on the company.
+Raymond James upped their price objective on Chevron from $95.00 to $100.00 and gave the company an “outperform” rating in a research report on Monday, July 20th.
+Scotia Howard Weill cut Chevron from a “buy” rating to a “sector perform” rating and set a $121.00 target price for the company. in a report on Thursday, September 24th.
+BofA Securities upgraded Chevron from a “neutral” rating to a “buy” rating and set a $96.00 target price for the company in a report on Monday, September 28th.
+Zacks Investment Research upgraded Chevron from a “hold” rating to a “strong-buy” rating and set a $105.00 target price for the company in a report on Wednesday, July 22nd.
+Finally, MKM Partners assumed coverage on Chevron in a research note on Thursday, September 24th.
+They issued a “buy” rating and a $121.00 price target for the company.
+One equities research analyst has rated the stock with a sell rating, ten have issued a hold rating, sixteen have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+Chevron has an average rating of “Buy” and a consensus target price of $108.08.

+In other Chevron news, insider David A. Inchausti sold 5,750 shares of the firm’s stock in a transaction that occurred on Tuesday, August 11th.
+The stock was sold at an average price of $92.00, for a total value of $529,000.00.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+0.28% of the stock is currently owned by company insiders.

-Chevron (NYSE:CVX) last issued its quarterly earnings results on Friday, July 31st.
-The oil and gas company reported ($1.59) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.93) by ($0.66).
-The company had revenue of $13.95 billion during the quarter, compared to analyst estimates of $21.71 billion.
-Chevron had a negative net margin of 7.41% and a positive return on equity of 3.61%.
-The business’s revenue for the quarter was down 64.1% on a year-over-year basis.
-During the same period in the prior year, the business earned $1.77 EPS.
-Sell-side analysts expect that Chevron Co. will post 0.01 earnings per share for the current year.
+Chevron (NYSE:CVX) last posted its earnings results on Friday, July 31st.
+The oil and gas company reported ($1.59) EPS for the quarter, missing the consensus estimate of ($0.93) by ($0.66).
+The company had revenue of $13.95 billion for the quarter, compared to analyst estimates of $21.71 billion.
+Chevron had a positive return on equity of 3.61% and a negative net margin of 7.41%.
+The firm’s revenue was down 64.1% on a year-over-year basis.
+During the same period last year, the business earned $1.77 earnings per share.
+Equities analysts expect that Chevron Co. will post 0.01 EPS for the current year.

-The business also recently declared a quarterly dividend, which was paid on Thursday, September 10th.
-Investors of record on Wednesday, August 19th were issued a $1.29 dividend.
-This represents a $5.16 dividend on an annualized basis and a dividend yield of 7.06%.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, September 10th.
+Shareholders of record on Wednesday, August 19th were issued a $1.29 dividend.
+This represents a $5.16 annualized dividend and a yield of 6.86%.
 The ex-dividend date was Tuesday, August 18th.
-Chevron’s dividend payout ratio is currently 82.30%.
+Chevron’s payout ratio is currently 82.30%.

-In other Chevron news, insider David A. Inchausti sold 5,750 shares of Chevron stock in a transaction on Tuesday, August 11th.
-The shares were sold at an average price of $92.00, for a total transaction of $529,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Company insiders own 0.28% of the company’s stock.

-Several research firms recently weighed in on CVX.
-MKM Partners began coverage on shares of Chevron in a research note on Thursday, September 24th.
-They issued a “buy” rating and a $121.00 target price for the company.
-Royal Bank of Canada cut shares of Chevron from a “sector perform” rating to an “underperform” rating and set a $100.00 price target for the company. in a research note on Wednesday, June 10th.
-Scotiabank cut shares of Chevron from a “sector outperform” rating to a “sector perform” rating and set a $95.00 price target for the company. in a research note on Wednesday, September 23rd.
-BofA Securities upgraded shares of Chevron from a “neutral” rating to a “buy” rating and set a $96.00 price target for the company in a research note on Monday, September 28th.
-Finally, JPMorgan Chase & Co. raised their price target on shares of Chevron from $103.00 to $109.00 and gave the stock an “overweight” rating in a research note on Monday, June 8th.
-One equities research analyst has rated the stock with a sell rating, ten have assigned a hold rating, sixteen have issued a buy rating and one has given a strong buy rating to the stock.
-Chevron presently has a consensus rating of “Buy” and an average target price of $108.08.

 About Chevron